 Huron Valley Chapter

 Join the Huron Valley Chapter of the Michigan Botanical Society!
+Join here!
+(This link will open in a new window.)

-You can. also fill in a membership form and mail it in.
+You can also fill in a membership form and mail it in.
 Click here to access the membership form.

-Programs are presented live at Matthaei Botanical Gardens auditorium, 1800 N. Dixboro Rd.
+In-person Programs are presented at Matthaei Botanical Gardens auditorium, 1800 N. Dixboro Rd.
 Ann Arbor, MI 48105 at 7:00 pm on the 4th Tuesday of the months Jan-April and Sept-Nov.
 HVC meetings include a short business meeting, updates, and a natural sciences presentation.

 See below for Program and Field Trip information.

-Huron Valley Chapter 2024-2025 Contacts & Officers
+Huron Valley Chapter 2025-2026 Contacts & Officers

 President: Neal Billetdeaux

-Vice President: Robert Ayotte (734) 718-6114
+Vice President (Programs): Robert Ayotte (734) 718-6114

 Secretary: Julie McLaughlin